Kevin R. Wendel

-Kevin R. Wendel (born c.
-1957) is a retired officer of the United States Army.
+Kevin R. Wendel (born 1957) is a retired officer of the United States Army.
 He attained the rank of major general, and his assignments included interim commander of First United States Army, commander of First Army Division East, commander of the 20th Chemical, Biological, Radiological, Nuclear and high-yield Explosives Command at Aberdeen Proving Ground, Maryland, and commander of 3rd Brigade, 1st Cavalry Division.

 Early life and education

 Kevin Robert Wendel was born in Bridgewater Township, New Jersey circa 1957, the son of Fred W. Wendel and Marie Elizabeth (Burns) Wendel.
 In 1975, he graduated from Bridgewater-Raritan High School West in Bridgewater, New Jersey.
 Wendel graduated from Valley Forge Military Academy and College with an associate degree in 1977 and received his commission as a second lieutenant via Early Commissioning Program.
 He graduated from Furman University with a bachelor's degree in business administration and completed the last two years of his Reserve Officers' Training Corps training there as an Infantry officer.